apache/apisix/doc/architecture-design.md

 hello world
 ```

+If the information can be delivered via HTTP response header, for example, the plugin is in stream
+subsystem, the information will be logged in the error log with `warn` level.

 ### Advanced Debug Mode

 Enable advanced debug mode by modifying the configuration in `conf/debug.yaml` file.
 Because there will have a check every second, only the checker reads the `#END` flag, and the file would consider as closed.